kericson-utmartin-csci222/Fa21-HW00/README.md

 ```console
 cp emacs/.emacs ~/.emacs
 ```
-NOTE: this is assuming that you're in the HW00 folder of your repository
+NOTE: this is assuming that you are in the terminal, and when you run ``ls``, you see this README.md file.
 NOTE2: "~" is a special shortcut to your home directory!

 Next, you'll want to move over the doqmnt file - this is an emacs extension that Dr. Guerin and I have been putting together for you!